arthurwieb/arthurwieb/README.md

-# Hi there! 👋 I'm Arthur Machado Wiebusch
+# Hi there! 👋 I'm Arthur

 ## 🚀 About Me
 I'm a passionate Software Engineer from Teutônia, Rio Grande do Sul, Brazil, with a strong background in building efficient and scalable solutions.
 I thrive on solving complex problems and leveraging modern technologies to create impactful software.